reubenharry/haskell-docs/docs/docs/basics/functions.md

 One can also write `add1(2)`, but Haskell convention is to avoid brackets where possible.

+!!!
+Note

+    One can choose any name for a variable (provided it is alphanumeric and starts with a lowercase letter).

+    If you have named something else by the same name elsewhere, that is fine:

+    ```hs linenums="1"
+    x = True
+    add1 x = x + 1
+    ```

+    The occurrence of `x` on the right of line 2 refers to the occurrence on the left of line 2, not the occurrence on line 1.

 ## Arguments

 In Haskell, a function has a single argument, but that argument can be a tuple of multiple values: